-You can also access and review the campus crime report any time by visiting the IPEDS website at: www.nces.ed.gov/collegenavigator/?q=salon+Success+Academy&s Select the school location and then select Campus Security.
+You can also access and review the campus crime report any time by visiting the IPEDS website at: www.nces.ed.gov/collegenavigator/, then select the school location, and then select Campus Security.

 ASUN encourages all students and employees to be responsible for their own security and the security of others.
 Please report any known criminal offenses occurring on campus to the school administration.
 In the event a sex offense should occur on campus, the victim should take the following steps: